 9 to support and/or promote the funding of studies, projects and proposals that contribute to overcoming gender inequalities, fostering and promoting telecommunications/ICTs to empower women and girls;

-10 to nominate on an annual basis deserving organizations and individuals for the GEM-TECH Award.
+10 to nominate on an annual basis deserving organizations and individuals for the EQUALS Tech Awards.

 Reasons: to update the text of Resolution 70 and align it with the UNGA Sustainable Development Goals and the Gender Equality provisions.